 To get a glazed look, I used some Behr Beluga watered down—applying with the chip brush, and quickly wiping it back with a rag, allowing the paint to stay in the recesses of the table.

-I used Gorilla Wood Glue to secure the table top into the frame.
+I used Gorilla Wood Glue to secure the mid century side table top into the frame.
 You can see my rolling tool cart in the background.
 It’s really handy to have nearby while I work.
-I find myself picking up after myself as I go instead of waiting till the end of the day to put away all of my tools.
+I now find myself picking up after myself as I go.
+Whereas I was always waiting till the end of the day to put away all of my tools.

 For extra strength, I drilled pilot holes with a countersink bit and used some wood screws left over from another project.